Origin of the Book of Mormon: View of the Hebrews

 Mormon apologist B. H. Roberts authored a manuscript titled Studies of the Book of Mormon, comparing the content of the Book of Mormon with View of the Hebrews.
-Roberts concluded, assuming a hemispheric geography theory for the Book of Mormon, sufficient parallels existed that future critics could claim that View of the Hebrews had provided a structural foundation for the Book of Mormon story.
+Roberts concluded, assuming a hemispheric geography theory for the Book of Mormon, sufficient parallels existed that future critics could state that View of the Hebrews had provided a structural foundation for the Book of Mormon story.
 Roberts's manuscript was private and shared only with LDS Church leadership.
 Roberts continued to publicly support the miraculous origin theory of the Book of Mormon.

 Roberts's list of parallels included: